Anagha-Vasudevan08/Anagha_BlueStampPortfolio/index.md

 https://download.mikroe.com/documents/datasheets/R503_datasheet.pdf

-# First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My first milestone was to wire up all my sensors to my arduino and breadboard.
-Also to start my coding for the keypad by printing out different things when I input something into the keypad.
-The sensors I wired to my arduino and breadboard was an on and off switch, fingerprint sensor, 3 by 4 keypad, LCD screen, and servo motor.
-I first wired up all the black wires to ground and red wires to 5V.
-Then i wired the other wires to different pins in the arduino.
-My on and off button takes less voltage so I wired it to the breadboard and used a resister to make sure it was accepting the right amount of power.
-I finished all of the wiring part so now I just have to focus on a lot of the code to integrate all the sensors together and building the actual box.

-# Challenges
-I faced challenges with both the code and wiring for my first milestone.
-When I first was wiring up all my sensors I tested each of the indivudual sensors to make sure they work before I started on whole code.
-My servo motor wasn't moving at all but it did vibrate a bit.
-I tested it through different pins and a new arduino and it still didn't work.
-After this instead of using my computer as a power source I used a battery pack as well as a 9V pack which both didnt work.
-My last option that I did was using a 9V adapter and plugging it into the wall which did work.
-This was because the power from the other sourcfe was only enough to make the servo vibrate a bit not spin, the power from the wall was enough to make it spin though.
-Another challenge I faced was my keypad code wasn't working even though it theoretically should have.
-When I went to seriel moniter on arduino I realized that since the code was in void loop it wasn't waiting for me to put an input to start running the code it just kept running the loop evgen without keys pressed which caused the keypad not to work.
-To fix this I used if(key != NO_KEY); which means and char key = keypad.getKEY();.
-So this means that if no key is not presssed then it waits to press and adds input += key which means it waits for 5 characters total based on my other code to print something out.

-# Plan
-My plan to complete my project is working on all the circuit wiring first and as I wire to test each motor/sensor to make sure everything is working seperately.
-Then to do all the code so I wrote the code for the keypad with the servo first.
-After this worked I added LCD displays for each part of the process for unlocking the safe, then I added the addition of needing a fingerprint to open the safe to the code.
-Then I will work on building the box and putting together everything.
-So I plan on cutting up the box like the holes for the LCD screen, fingerprint sensor, and keypad, insert those and screw them in.
-Then I alsoplan to add a modification for my second milestone which is adding like a sectioned off area which is where all my wires, breadboard, and arduino are in.
-That section is also closed from the top but it has a hinge door so its easy to access change up.

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.